JAGGANRAJ27/selenium/README.md

 4. **Find the PDF report**: After the tests finish running, you’ll find a PDF report in the same directory as the script, named like `test_1.pdf`, `test_2.pdf`, etc.

+5. **Screenshot on Failure**: If a test fails, a screenshot will be captured and included in the PDF report to show exactly what went wrong.

 ---

 ## Customization 🎨